clue/reactphp-soap/README.md

 assert('http://example.com/soap/service' === $client->getLocation(0));
 ```

-When the `location` option has been set in the `Client` constructor, this
+When the `location` option has been set in the `Client` constructor
-method returns the value of the given `location` option.
+(such as when in non-WSDL mode), this method returns the value of the
+given `location` option.

 Passing a `$function` not defined in the WSDL file will throw a `SoapFault`.